Kamogelo-Mothupi/Kamogelo-Mothupi/README.md

 # Hi, I'm Kamogelo Mothupi 👋

 ## 🚀 About Me
-I'm a Software Developer with 2 years hands on experience, a tech enthusiast passionate about building mobile and web applications to solve problems.
+I'm a Software Developer with 2 years hands on experience from school work, personal projects and work experience.
+I am a tech enthusiast passionate about building mobile and web applications to solve problems.
 I enjoy collaborating and building impactful solutions.
 Motivated individual who wants to be a valuable employee at the organization where I will be employed.

 ## 🛠️ Skills & Tools